 Boundaries are shifting, disciplines are morphing and merging.
-The role of creativity and how it might apply to our lives is evolving.
-The question of what art should actually be has never been more pertinent and open.
+The role of creativity and how we apply it to our work and our understanding is changing.
+The question of what art might actually be has never been more open.

-This blog, which is not a blog, which thrusts a pencil into the wound of cultural history in search of its themes, its failures, and its ghosts, is part-sketchbook, part-ideas repository and some kind of a call to art.
+This blog, which is not a blog, which thrusts a pencil into the wound of cultural history in search of its themes, its failures, and its ghosts, is part-sketchbook, part-ideas repository and part-art troll.